Karolína Plíšková: 2014: Breakthrough, two titles, top 25 debut

 2014 was a breakthrough year for Plíšková.
 After consecutive second-round finishes in Auckland and at the Australian Open, she reached her second career WTA tour final in Pattaya City, defeating top-50 players Bethanie Mattek-Sands and Sorana Cîrstea before losing to Ekaterina Makarova in the final.
 She then reached the third round of Indian Wells, the quarterfinals of the Monterrey Open and the semifinals in Kuala Lumpur between March and April.
 In May, she reached her third career final in Nuremberg, losing to second seed Eugenie Bouchard in three sets.
 She broke into the top-50 in July and defeated world No. 9, Ana Ivanovic, in the second round of the US Open.
 After playing in America, she reached two finals in two consecutive weeks – in Hong Kong, where she lost to Sabine Lisicki, and in Seoul, which she won, defeating Varvara Lepchenko in the final to take her second career title.
 In October, she won her third title and second of the year in Linz.

 As an alternate, Plíšková made a round-robin appearance at the season-closing Tournament of Champions, in lieu of top seed Ekaterina Makarova, losing her sole match against Flavia Pennetta.

 After reaching five finals and winning two of them, and appearing to a broader public at the US Open with a big win over a former world No. 1, 2014 was a breakthrough year for Plíšková.
-She leaped from world No. 67 to No. 24.
+She leapt from world No. 67 to No. 24.